Use of Cryptography in Malware Obfuscation: Formal Model and Implications

 \section{Formal Model and Implications}

 A program $P$ is modelled as a probabilistic polynomial time Turing (PPT) machine.
 We consider a set $S$ of programs with two disjoint subsets: $\mathsf{Malware}$ and $\mathsf{Benign}$.
 We assume the two subsets to be mutually exclusive.
 We shall often use $M$ to denote a generic malware, i.e., a member of $\mathsf{Malware}$.
 We assume that $S$ is sampled from a joint probability distribution $\mathcal{D}$ of programs and their labels (malware or benign).
-We assume that the set $S$ is of polynomial size.
+We also assume that the set $S$ is of polynomial size.
 Thus, the set is not supposed to capture all possible benign and malicious programs, but rather a representative sample, on which we can test the capabilities of obfuscators and detectors.
+The assumption of $S$ being of polynomial size reflects the fact that the performance of any malware detection task is evaluated on a limited set of programs.
+Furthermore, we are also interested in knowing whether obfuscation can evade detection on programs that have already been labelled.
 A malware detector $D$, is a program, which takes as input a program $P$, and outputs 1 if it is malware and 0 otherwise.
 The type-I and type-II errors (false positives and false negatives, respectively), associated with $D$ are defined as:

 Here the probability is over the distribution $\mathcal{D}$ and any randomness employed by the detector $D$.\footnote{The notation $D(P)$ covers both static and dynamic analysis.
 In the former, the detector only makes its decision based on taking the description of the program $P$ as a string.
 In the latter, the program can run $P$ as a subroutine, feeding it with required inputs.
 This engulfs sandboxed environments.} Note that probability over the distribution $\mathcal{D}$ means that we sample a program uniformly at random from $S$ to calculate the two errors.
 When we talk about the total error or simply the error of a detector $D$, we mean the quantity $\alpha_D + \beta_D$.
 Without loss of generality, we can assume that $\alpha_D + \beta_D \leq 1$~\cite{how-far-can-we-go}.
 Because otherwise we have $\alpha_D + \beta_D > 1$, and we can instead use a detector which flips the output of $D$.
 The error of this detector is given by: